andrew/ultimate-awesome/README.md

 - [awesome-kotlin](https://github.com/brandonhimpfen/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-malware-analysis](https://github.com/brandonhimpfen/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.
 - [awesome-mongodb](https://github.com/brandonhimpfen/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
+- [awesome-multimodal-ai](https://github.com/brandonhimpfen/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
 - [awesome-mysql](https://github.com/brandonhimpfen/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-neuroscience](https://github.com/brandonhimpfen/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-npm](https://github.com/brandonhimpfen/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.